codope/aiforsea-cv-cars/README.md

 +-----------------------------------------------------------------------------+
 ```

-## Dataset
+## Usage

-We use the Cars Dataset, which contains 16,185 images of 196 classes of cars.
+As mentioned by the challnege, the project uses the [Cars Dataset](https://ai.stanford.edu/~jkrause/cars/car_dataset.html), which contains 16,185 images of 196 classes of cars.
 The data is split into 8,144 training images and 8,041 testing images, where each class has been split roughly in a 50-50 split.

-You can get it from [Cars Dataset](https://ai.stanford.edu/~jkrause/cars/car_dataset.html):
+You can get it from :

 ```bash
 $ cd aiforsea-cv-cars